dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 excerpt: ""
 ---

+- pitch as a revolution powered by a framework for understanding how to maximize human potential and satisfaction

 In societies with different governmental structures, what motivates people to work hard?
 In communist societies and democratic, free-market societies, how does this differ?
 This question is of